BombayV/cld_textui/README.md

 # cld_textui
-A paid text UI for Cloud Community.
+A text UI for Cloud Community.

+## THE SHARING OF THIS OUTSIDE OF CLOUD COMMUNITY IS PROHIBITED
+## IF DONE, THIS WILL BE MADE PUBLIC